lynckia/licode/README.md

 - Run ./generateProject.sh to run cmake, test the dependencies and generate the Makefile.
 - Run ./buildProyect.sh to build the project after generating the Makefile.
 It simply runs make in the build directory.
 - Run ./generateEclipseProyect.sh to generate an Eclipse CDT project which can be imported and used to work with the code.

+##Examples

+As of now, the only application built using the library is a streaming application that connects via TCP to a server application built on top of node.js.

+The node.js app is not released but the code should provide an example on how the SDP exchange is made.
+In the current state, the examples are not compiled by default, however, they can be built by setting COMPILE_EXAMPLES to ON in src/CMakeLists.txt

+In the future, we will include here tests and examples.

 ## License